anantgit7/olist-sql-analytics/README.md

 ⦁	AWS
 ⦁	Power BI

-Each folder includes:

-A README for easy understanding

-Supporting files (photos, code, videos, etc.)

-Optional access to the raw outputs (Google Docs / Sheets)
+**Each folder includes a dedicated README that provides a clear explanation of its contents, making it easy to understand the work without needing to go through all the code.**

 Folder Summary